- Things to do

 Click for more information on:

 Cambio centers and commercial banks are accessible in all resort areas.
 Official currency exchange rates vary daily, so it’s advisable to shop around for the best rate before converting your cash.
 Most Jamaican ATMs accept international bank cards with Visa, MasterCard, Cirrus and Plus logos.
-Banks also give credit card advances, change traveller’s cheques among other financial services.
+Banks also give credit card advances, change traveler’s cheques among other financial services.

 Jamaica enjoys a tropical climate, characterized by high temperatures and humid conditions year-round.
 Average temperature ranges from 19 degrees Celsius (66 degrees Fahrenheit) to 32 degrees Celsius (99 degrees Fahrenheit).
 Though we’re known for our warmth and sunshine, the island sees two rainy seasons from May to June and September to November.
 Also, hurricanes may pass over the island primarily during the months June to September.